 *Using a firm twisting motion is the most efficient way to start the trituration process.

-Step 2: Place your weigh boat on to the scale then tare the scale to zero.
+Place your weigh boat onto the scale then tare the scale to zero.

 *Be sure to dispose of the remaining powder in the appropriate manner.

-Step 4: Measure the required amount of suspending agent (Be sure to shake the suspending agent well before measuring) by pouring into your graduated conical.
+Measure the required amount of suspending agent (Be sure to shake the suspending agent well before measuring) by pouring it into your graduated conical.

-Step 7: Continue adding the suspending agent until you have until there is a smooth consistent with no lumps.
+Continue adding the suspending agent until there is a smooth consistency with no lumps.
 Once the consistency is smooth, you may add the suspending liquid more quickly. *The suspension should have no lumps inside.

-Step 8: Pour your completed suspension into your prescription bottle. *Use the rubber spatula to scrap and remove all of the suspension from the mortar.
+Pour your completed suspension into your prescription bottle. *Use the rubber spatula to scrape and remove all of the suspension from the mortar.

 Pharmaceutical suspensions possess some advantages over other dosage forms.
 Such advantages include being able to create a vehicle for poorly soluble chemicals, being more chemically stable than a solution, and being easier to swallow.